-If we do not do that, particles of food

-remain in the mouth.
+If we do not do that, particles of food remain in the mouth.
 They stick to our teeth and tongue.
 They get stuck in between the teeth.
 If they remain there, the teeth begin to rot.
 Then we get bad breath, that is, the mouth smells bad.
 If this happens often, the gums are also affected.
 They may ooze blood and pus.
 These foul substances go into our stomach.
-Then, we can fall ill.
+Then, we must also clean our gums and tongue.